An Optimal Switching Approach for Bird Migration: Mathematical modeling

 \subsection{Migration dynamics}

 We translate the bird migration into mathematical framework for optimal switching problem.
 Denote $L$ as the distance between starting point and terminal site, and $T<\infty$ as the terminal time for bird migration, then we consider an optimal switching problem on a finite horizon.
-Fix a probability space $(\varOmega, \mathcal{F}, P)$ with a filtration {$\mathbb{F} = (\mathcal{F}_{s})_{s \geqslant t}$} satisfying the usual conditions (see \cite[pp.2]{Pham-2009-book}).
-The regime space \(\Pi_m = \{1,2,....,m\}\) with $m=3$ denoted by $\Pi$ and describes the state that a bird is staying in.
+Fix a probability space $(\varOmega, \mathcal{F}, P)$ with a filtration {$\mathbb{F} = (\mathcal{F}_{s})_{s \geqslant t}$} satisfying the {{\em usual}} conditions (see, e.g. \cite{Fleming-2006-book,Pham-2009-book}).
+The regime space

+(with $m=3$ in our case), and describes the state that a bird is staying in.
 Then denote $(t,x,i)\in [0,T]\times[0,L]\times\Pi$ as the initial conditions, which describes the exact position $x$ of an individual bird at time $t$ and regime $i$.